 10 tips for Life in Self-Quarantine

-Living in self quarantine – I was wondering whether or not to write this article, as many of you may have noticed, the internet has been blasted with tips on how to adjust our lives with the current self-isolation set to help stop the spread of Covid-19.
-And yet I have decided to go ahead and write this article, as I understand that unlike myself, many people are having trouble adjusting to self-quarantine.
+I was wondering whether or not to write this article, as many of you may have noticed, the internet has been blasted with tips on how to adjust our lives with the current self-isolation set to help stop the spread of Covid-19.
+And yet I have decided to go ahead and share my 10 tips for life in self-quarantine in this article, as I understand that unlike myself, many people are having trouble adjusting to self-quarantine.

 Photo credit: https://www.zedge.net/

 To me, this has not been much of an issue as not much has changed in my life.
 I enjoy staying inside my little cozy bubble and the least I need to exit it, the better.
 I’ve not always been like this, however, over time, I began to appreciate my bubble more and more.
 It’s my haven and it’s where I thrive the most, probably because I made sure to make it meet my comfort.

 Before I begin, I think it is important to note that the biggest issue that may be re-current in the psychological aspect of self-quarantine for both adults and children, is the fact that we really don’t know what to do with our time in a fixed space.
 Let’s try to fix that by seeing the many options you can opt for to make your time valuable.

 For those who are having trouble, here are my 10 tips that may help you see this less of a punishment and more of an opportunity for self-growth and self-discovery.

 1. Make the physical space work for you

 This may seem obvious to some, but one of the primary reasons you may feel discomfort in your current circumstance is not because you can’t go where you please and when you please, but because you find yourself in a physical space that isn’t comfortable.
 You will probably be spending a lot more time in this space, so if there ever was a time to make it comfortable for yourself, it is now.